Tutorial 2: Building Your Mission

 In addition to reading the step by step instructions below, consider watching this brief webinar about building missions in dscout.

 Once you have a project to work with, you can start building your mission, or (if you have a dscout subscription) a screener.
-You can return to the dashboard whenever you wish by clicking the dscout logo at the top left.
+You can return to the dashboard whenever you wish by clicking the title of your project, to the right of the "Projects" dropdown menu.

 2. Create a Mission

 If you're already a dscout pro, you can create a new mission from scratch or copy one that you created previously.
-But, if you could use a helping hand structuring your mission so it captures the kind of insights you need, just choose from one of five customizable mission templates that capture data related to ideation, inventory, moments, process, or reflection.
-After previewing and selecting one, it will only generate a one part mission so you'll still need to add more parts as needed.
-Edit your overview, instructions, and mission questions to make it your own.
+But, if you need a helping hand structuring your mission, just choose from one of five customizable mission templates that capture data related to common dscout research objectives.
+Be sure to edit your overview, instructions, and mission questions to make it your own.

 This is where you'll name your mission, write a mission overview, and estimate how many days your mission will take to complete (think about how many parts you will have and how long each part will take).
 Sometimes missions only stay open for 2-3 days, but they can last two weeks or more, depending on your needs and on how many parts you have.

 Here you also make the decision to release your mission parts automatically or manually.
 If you choose automatic, subsequent parts are opened for the scout as soon as they create the minimum required entries for the previous part.
-If you choose manual, you control when parts are finalized and opened to scouts via the scout management page.
+If you choose manual, you control when parts are published and opened to scouts via the manage page.
 Either way, Part 1 will always be ready for scouts to begin when you launch and scouts accept your mission invitation.

 PRO TIP: If you want to write interview-style questions that scouts will answer just once, you may do so by asking scouts to create only 1 entry.
 But if you frame your questions in such a way that it makes sense for them to be answered repeatedly in different circumstances, diary-style, you may do so by requiring scouts to create multiple entries.